tarantool/doc/doc/release/new-policy.rst

 The release series now is an object of only backward compatible changes.

-At this stage, all known security problems and all found degradations since the previous series are fixed.
+At this stage, all known security problems and all found degradations since the previous series are being fixed.

 The series receives degradation fixes and other bugfixes during the support stage and until the series transitions into the end of life (EOL) stage.